okuvshynov/slowllama/README.md

 ```
 /parent/
     /slowllama/...   # <- this repo
-    /llama/...       # <-- this is Meta's llama2 repository.
     /codellama/...   # <-- this is Meta's codellama repository.
     /llama-2-7b/...  # <- put tokenizer.model here
     /llama-2-13b/... # <- and here
     /llama-2-70b/... # <- and here as well
     /CodeLlama-34b-Python/... # and here
 ```

-We also depend on llama tokenizer implementation [here](finetune.py#L10-L11), so you'll need Meta repo.

 Let's start with a [tiny example](test_data/cubestat.txt).
 It is an intro to the description of another open-source project - [cubestat](https://github.com/okuvshynov/cubestat).
 Text is short enough to just be included as part of the prompt, but it's ok as an illustration and you can read it in seconds youself.
 As I just published that project recently, there's no way original llama would know anything about it.